Grandma Got Run Over by a Reindeer: Covers

-Parodies

-In 1991 a Baltimore radio station targeted then Governor of Maryland William Shaefer with a parody entitled "Shaefer Got Run Over by a Reindeer".
-Shaefer responded by posing for a marketing photo to help boost sales of the tape, the proceeds of which went to charity.

-Z100 Portland Morning Zoo made a New Kids on the Block-bashing parody of the song for Christmas 1989, entitled "New Kids Got Run Over by a Reindeer".

-A parody "Grandpa Got Run Over by a Beer Truck" was released by Da Yoopers in 1993.
-Radio personality Bob Rivers recorded his own topical parody titled "Osama Got Run Over by a Reindeer" on the 2002 White Trash Christmas album.

-Cledus T. Judd in 1996 released a parody called "Grandpa Got Run Over by a John Deere" as a sequel to "Grandma Got Run Over by a Reindeer" and as well did a cover of the song in 2002.

-Stan Boreson sings a Norwegian-American version, "Lena Got Run Over by a Reindeer" on his Christmas album, Stan Boreson Fractures Christmas.

-2 Live Jews released a parody titled "Moisha Got Run Over by a Wheelchair" on their 1998 album Christmas Jews.

-Others include "Grandma Got Molested at the Airport" by Donny Aldridge, also sung by Dick Mango; and "Grandma Got Dismembered by a Chainsaw".

-In 2020, Steve Goodie and Brad Tassell released a parody entitled, Grandpa Got Run Over by a Hybrid.

-In 2021, students from Boyertown Area Senior High School made a parody of the Elmo & Patsy music video of “Grandma Got Run Over by a Reindeer” for their YouTube channel, bashtv.

-Popularity
+Reception

 Edison Media Research and Pinnacle Media Worldwide independently surveyed radio listeners on which Christmas songs they like and dislike.
 In both surveys, results of which were reported in 2007, the only song that reached the top of both liked and disliked lists was "Grandma Got Run Over by a Reindeer."
 Its "loved" ratings in the Edison and Pinnacle polls were relatively high—47 and 32 percent, respectively—but so were the "hate" or "dislike" ratings—17 and 22 percent.

 A major Washington, D.C. radio station, WASH (97.1 FM), dropped the song from its playlist.
 "It was too polarizing," says Bill Hess, program director.
 "It wasn't strong, except with a few people, and it had a lot of negatives."
 The song also gained notoriety at Davenport, Iowa radio station WLLR in 1985 when a disc jockey played the song 27 times back-to-back during the morning show before station management was able to stop him.
 The disc jockey, who was suspended, was reportedly depressed and upset that a co-worker had left employment at the station to work out-of-state.